 Even with a cheap RTL-SDR, we can collect and collect 2G and 3G mobile traffic with IMSI.
 Since the IMSI is embedded on the SD card, there is little chance of spoofing the IMSI without more expensive equipment.

-On the other hand, IMSIs are collected by a number of mobile applications and these IMSIs can be used to correlate with this data to identify the user.
-Of course, authorities can learn about a user's IMSI and identify them with that data.
+On the other hand, IMSIs are collected by a number of mobile applications and these IMSIs can be used to associate with this data for of the user.
+Of course, the authorities can learn about a user's IMSI and identify them with this data.

 As we move forward in this series, we will be adding more sophisticated software and hardware as we develop an inexpensive Stingray to monitor mobile communications.